-It is my obligation at this point to emphasize that MOTOR OIL's Environmental Statement is an opportunity for communication with our associates and all stakeholders on the performance of MOTOR OIL in managing environmental issues, and in this context, my colleagues and I are at your disposal for any query or comment you might have.
+It is my obligation at this point to emphasize that MOTOR OIL's Environmental Statement is an opportunity to communicate with our associates and all stakeholders on the performance of MOTOR OIL in managing environmental issues, and in this context, my colleagues and I are at your disposal for any query or comment you might have.

+M. J. Stiakakis

-M. I. Stiakakis Manufacturing General Manager
+Manufacturing General Manager

-1. Company Presentation
+1. COMPANY PRESENTATION